compassionprojects/socialchange/README.md

 Ideally we'd like to use to_tsvector FTS but there needs to be some work done on upstream.
 See #23 for more info.

+## File uploads

+We are using digitalocean with rails active_storage to store attachments in the cloud.
+Credentials can be obtained from Madhu

 ## RBAC

 We use a simple role based authorization system with permissions.
 Inspired by [this article](https://ngaunhien.net/blog/simple-rbac-implementation-with-rails).
 This gives us fine grained control on which user can do what.